Claude Sonnet 4.6 vs GLM-5

 Where can I run Claude Sonnet 4.6 and GLM-5?

-Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, and GCP Vertex AI.
+Claude Sonnet 4.6 is available on OpenRouter, Anthropic, AWS Bedrock, GCP Vertex AI, and Microsoft Foundry.
 GLM-5 is available on Fireworks AI, OpenRouter, Together AI, GCP Vertex AI, and NVIDIA NIM.
 Provider coverage can affect latency, region availability, compliance posture, and fallback options.

 Continue comparing